AbdullahTas123/instagram-clone-react/README.md

-# Instagram Clone with React and Firebase
+# Instagram Clone with React, Firebase and TailwindCSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).